GRBio/Dataviz/Readme.md

 This data visualization (dataviz) infographics presents six plots based on COVID-19 data from hospitalized patients during the pandemic Spanish first wave.
 Each graphic explores different statistical concepts.

+This is a part of [GRBIO Divulga](https://grbio.upc.edu/en/grbio-divulga/grbio-divulga) initiative.

 ## Balloon plot

 ### **How diagnostic and status were related?**